juancarlospaco/nimrun-action/README.md

 - Why not take care of setting up Nim by itself?.

-Because some people already do it with just Git or Gitnim or Choosenim or setup-nim-action.
+Because some people already do it with just Git or Choosenim or setup-nim-action.